Edi Rama: Personal life

 Rama was baptized as Catholic and identifies as Catholic.
 Regarding his religious beliefs at present, Rama has declared himself an agnostic stating that "I do not practice any faith other than to the self and other people, but I don't believe that the existence or non-existence of God is a matter that can ever be resolved by mortals."

 Rama married actress Matilda Makoçi.
 The couple divorced in 1991.
 Rama has a son from his first marriage, Gregor, who is a cancer survivor.
 Rama's daughter-in-law was one of the 51 fatalities in the 2019 Albania earthquake.
 Since 2010, Rama has been married to Linda Rama (née Basha), an Albanian economist (Doctor of Economics), researcher, university lecturer, and advocate for women's and children's rights.
-Together they have a son born in 2014.
+Together they have a son born in 2014, named Zaho.

 Aside from his native Albanian, Rama is fluent in English, French, and Italian.

 Rama is a supporter of the sports teams FK Partizani and Juventus.
 His younger brother, Olsi Rama, is the sporting director of Partizani Tirana.

-Rama leads podcast called "Flasim" which had such guests as Ermonela Jaho and Ogerta Manastirliu.
+Rama leads a podcast called Flasim ('Speaking') which had such guests as Ermonela Jaho and Ogerta Manastirliu.